slawomirkania/class-generator-bundle/README.md

 # About

 Simple Entity Generator Bundle
-Generate classes, interfaces and PHPUnit test class skeletons from YAML schema.
+- Generate classes, interfaces and PHPUnit test class skeletons from YAML schema.
-Generator does not overwrites existing methods and properties, only render new elements.
+- Generator does not overwrites existing methods and properties, only render new elements.
-Generated entity class is compatible with JMS Serializer, every property has anotation based on property type.
+- Generated entity class is compatible with JMS Serializer, every property has anotation based on property type.
-Generator allows to add Symfony constraints to property.
+- Generator allows to add Symfony constraints to property.

 # Usage

-### Configuring Symfony
+### Symfony configuration

  app/config/config.yml
 ```yml